Efficient Exact k-Flexible Aggregate Nearest Neighbor Search in Road Networks Using the M-tree: Related Work

-In this section, we briefly explain the structure of the M-tree.
-Then, we introduce the previous FANN algorithms and discuss their weaknesses.
-The M-tree~\cite{cia97} is a balanced tree index structure like the R-tree~\cite{man05}.
+The M-tree~\cite{cia97} is a balanced tree index structure similar to the R-tree~\cite{man05}.
 While the region for a node of the R-tree is a minimum bounding rectangle (MBR) including all entries in the corresponding node, the region for a node of the M-tree is a sphere defined by a central object (or parent object) and radius.
 Figure~\ref{fig21}(a) shows the structure of an entry in an M-tree leaf node.
 A leaf entry corresponds to an object in a dataset.
-In Figure~\ref{fig21}(a), $O_i$ is an object, $oid(O_i)$ is the ID of the object $O_i$, $d(O_i,O_p)$ is the distance between an object $O_i$ and the parent object $O_p$.
-The \textit{parent object} $O_p$ is a central object that represents a leaf node $L$; $O_p$ is chosen among all objects $O_i$ in $L$ as the one satisfying the following Eq.~(\ref{eqn1}):
+In Figure~\ref{fig21}(a), $O_i$ is an object, $oid(O_i)$ is the object ID of $O_i$, and $d(O_i,O_p)$ is the distance between $O_i$ and the parent object $O_p$.
+The \textit{parent object} $O_p$ is a central object that represents a leaf node $L$; among all the objects $O_i$ in $L$, $O_p$ is chosen such that it satisfies the following Eq.~(\ref{eqn1}):

 Figure~\ref{fig21}(b) shows the structure of an entry in an M-tree non-leaf node $N$.
 A non-leaf entry corresponds to a sub-node $n$ of $N$.
-In Figure~\ref{fig21}(b), $O_r$ is the \textit{routing object} and is set as the parent object of $n$. $r(O_r)$ is the radius of the spherical region of $n$, $T(O_r)$ is a pointer to the subtree rooted by $n$, $d(O_r, O_p)$ is the distance between $O_r$ and $O_p$ of $N$.
-The parent object $O_p$ is chosen as the routing object $e_p.O_r$ of the entry $e_p$ that satisfies the following Eq.~(\ref{eqn2}) among the entries $e_i$ in $N$:
+In Figure~\ref{fig21}(b), $O_r$ is called the \textit{routing object} and set as the parent object of $n$. $r(O_r)$ is the radius of the spherical region of $n$, $T(O_r)$ is a pointer to the subtree rooted by $n$, and $d(O_r, O_p)$ is the distance between $O_r$ and $O_p$ of $N$.
+The parent object $O_p$ is chosen as the routing object $e_p.O_r$ of the entry $e_p$ such that it satisfies the following Eq.~(\ref{eqn2}) among the entries $e_i$ in $N$:

-Li et al.~\cite{li11, li16} dealt with the FANN search problem in a Euclidean space and proposed algorithms using the R-tree and a list data structure.
-The R-tree-based algorithm estimates the FANN distance based on the Euclidean distance between $\phi M$ query objects that are nearest to the MBR of each R-tree node and determines whether to prune the node based on the estimated distance.
-The list-based algorithm finds the final FANN object while gradually constructing the nearest object list for each query object $q_i$.
-Li et al.~\cite{li11, li16} conducted various experiments for the algorithms and showed the R-tree-based algorithm always had a high search performance.

-Ioup et al.~\cite{iou07} proposed an ANN search algorithm in road networks using the M-tree~\cite{cia97}.
-However, this algorithm only returns an approximate result, and the error ratio of the search result is not known.
-The FANN search problem in road networks was dealt with by Yao et al.~\cite{yao18}.
-They proposed Dijkstra-based algorithm, R-List algorithm, and R-tree-based IER-$k$NN algorithm.
-In addition, they presented an exact algorithm that does not need an index for $\g$ = max.
-Yao et al.~\cite{yao18} experimentally showed that IER-$k$NN had the best performance for all parameters and road network datasets.
-However, IER-$k$NN made many unnecessary accesses to the R-tree nodes and performed many unnecessary calculations of the shortest-path distances for objects included in the unnecessary nodes.
-The algorithm that did not use an index showed a much lower search performance than the algorithms using an index.